 What this means is that virtually any crack or crevice in the outside of your home may be an easy access point into your home.
 If you have a loose board in the siding, a bat can use that to get in.
 Broken tines in ventilation screens or a hole caused by another animal can also create an access point for the bat to bet in.

-The bat wants a dark, secluded place to roost during the day, so the walls in your home or the attic become a great place to build a home.
+The bat wants a dark, secluded place to roost during the day.
+Do Bats Like Light at Night?
+Do They Like Light or Dark?
+So the walls in your home or the attic become a great place to build a home.
 This means they will seek access at any level within your home, so you need to make sure that the frame of your windows is solid, that the siding is securely attached all over your home, and that there are no holes are loose areas where the bat can easily slip right through.

 A thorough investigation of the outside of your home at least once a year is a good idea to be on the safe side.
 If you live in an area where bats are known to reside this is simply a necessary precaution.
 You can never tell when a bat or two may separate from the colony wanting to start their own colony, and your attic or shed may look like a great option.